8 Things You Can Do To Transform Mediocre Proposal Writing Into Great Proposal Writing

 - Is it written to get the highest score based on the evaluation criteria?
-This is the most important thing for you to achieve.
+If you are writing a proposal in response to an RFP that has written evaluation criteria, this is the most important thing for you to achieve.
 You should study the evaluation criteria and make sure that what you have written will get the highest score.
-If you don’t get the highest score, you don’t win.
-It really is that simple.
+Use their terminology as closely as possible.
 Anything you have written, no matter how important to you, will not help you win if it is not addressed in the evaluation criteria.
 The best thing you can do is to provide snippets that can easily be copied and pasted from what you wrote onto their evaluation forms to justify their score.

 - Does it include all of the keywords from the RFP?
-You must use the RFP’s terminology instead of your own (no matter how strongly you prefer to use certain terms or how much better they are).
+You must use the RFP’s terminology instead of your own (no matter how strongly you prefer to use certain terms.
 In fact, you should use all of the keywords from the RFP.
 The evaluator will be looking at the RFP and then looking at what you wrote to see where you have addressed what’s in the RFP.
 When they do that, they’ll be skimming for the keywords.
 You should make them easy to find.

 - Does it answer all the questions the customer might have?
 An easy way to ensure that you answer the customer’s questions is to address “who,” “what,” “where,” “how,” “when,” and “why” in your response.
 Look at what you have written and ask yourself questions that start with those words.
 See if you can’t add detail to your response by providing answers to all of them.

 - Does every sentence pass the “So what?” test?
 Have you written descriptive statements, cited qualifications, or made unsubstantiated claims in any sentence without explaining what matters and why?
 It is not enough to state your qualifications; you need to explain what matters about them and how the customer will benefit.
-The evaluator is often more interested in why it matters than the statement.
+The evaluator is often more interested in why something you said matters than the statement itself.
 Never assume that the value of a statement is obvious.

 - Does what you wrote exceed the requirements of the RFP?
 Everyone is responding to the same RFP.
 Any competition will also be compliant.
 If you are merely compliant then at best you are competing solely on price and at worst vulnerable to someone else offering something better.
 Exceeding the specifications of the RFP does not have to mean increasing your price.
 If it’s a choice between two vendors with the same offering and one offers a better written response or does a better job of answering the customers (written and unwritten) questions, who do you think has the competitive advantage?